 Black Friday 2020 SSD deals: all the best early NVMe and SATA deals

-Black Friday week has arrived, and with it several new SSD deals that have never been better.
-Amazon have the pick of the bunch, slashing prices of Samsung and WD SSDs even lower than their previous Prime Day discounts, but there are still plenty of other Black Friday SSD deals going on elsewhere if you’d rather shop around.
-To help you cut through the noise, I’ve gathered together all the best Black Friday SSD deals you can grab right now to avoid the rush, including many of our best SSD for gaming picks at never-before-seen low prices.
+Black Friday week has arrived, and there are now more SSD deals to pick from than ever before.
+While Amazon have most of the best buys and several new record low prices for our favourite Samsung, Crucial and WD SSDs, several other retailers have now begun their Black Friday SSD deals in earnest, creating some much needed competition in both the UK and US in the run-up to the big day.
+To help you cut through the noise, we’ve gathered together all the best Black Friday SSD deals you can grab right now to avoid the rush, including many of our best SSD for gaming picks at never-before-seen prices.

 Regardless of whether you’re after a deal on the best SATA SSDs or mega discounts on super fast NVMe SSDs and portable SSDs, you’ll find all the best early Black Friday SSD deals right here.
 I’ll be updating this article with more and more SSD deals as and when they go live, so make sure to keep this page in your bookmarks so you can keep up to date with all the latest info.